fydy/rclone/apk/README.md

 the Google Play Store.
 After an initial (one-time) configuration, applications can be downloaded by specifying their package name.

-***This project is intended for learning purposes only and is not affiliated with Google in any way***.
+**_This project is intended for learning purposes only and is not affiliated with Google in any way._**